Semi-Pelagianism: Eastern Orthodoxy

 The Orthodox Church generally emphasizes the synergistic doctrine of theosis in its conception of salvation as a process of personal transformation to the likeness of God in Christ through the Spirit.
 Theosis closely links the ideas of justification and sanctification; salvation is acquired through the divinization of man.
-This doctrine is sometimes dismissed as semipelagian by theologians of the classical Protestant traditions on the grounds that it suggests that man contributes to his own salvation.
+This doctrine is sometimes dismissed as semi-Pelagian by theologians of the classical Protestant traditions on the grounds that it suggests that man contributes to his own salvation.
 The accusation is rejected by Orthodox Christianity, which unlike the established Western traditions remained for the most part uninfluenced by Augustinian theology and holds that "for the regenerated to do spiritual good – for the works of the believer being contributory to salvation and wrought by supernatural grace are properly called spiritual – it is necessary that he be guided and prevented [preceded] by grace … Consequently, he is not able of himself to do any work worthy of a Christian life".

-John Cassian, known particularly for his teachings on theosis, is considered to be a Saint in the Eastern Churches as well as in Roman Catholicism.
+John Cassian, known particularly for his teachings on theosis, is considered a Saint in the Eastern Churches as well as in Roman Catholicism.
 He is generally considered to have been an early proponent of semi-Pelagianism.
 But some recent scholars deny that his views were in fact semi-Pelagian.
 Lauren Pristas writes: "For Cassian, salvation is, from beginning to end, the effect of God's grace.
 It is fully divine."
 Augustine Casiday states that Cassian "baldly asserts that God's grace, not human free will, is responsible for 'everything which pertains to salvation' – even faith".
 Others hold that "the view of Cassian as the ringleader of 'semi-Pelagianism' rests on a conjectural chronology".
-The Roman Catholic Church includes John Cassian in its official list of recognized saints, with a feastday on 23 July, and cites him in the Catechism of the Catholic Church.
+The Roman Catholic Church includes John Cassian in its official list of recognized saints, with a feast day on 23 July, and cites him in the Catechism of the Catholic Church.
 It did not endorse Augustine entirely and, while later Catholic theologians accepted Augustine's authority, they interpreted his views in the light of writers such as Cassian.
 West and East consider both John Cassian and Augustine of Hippo as saints.